 Stay just the one night — and then move on.
 It is possible to stay more than one night in some areas but try to limit your stay.

-Here are some suggestions for the kit you will need to ensure a safe and comfortable night of wild camping.
-Hunt around for the kit that works best for you.
-If you can, try camping at a campsite or even back garden to test your kit out before heading to the wild.
+If you can, we recommend trying camping at a campsite or even back garden to test your kit out before heading to the wild.

 Start with a tough and light tent

 You'll be carrying everything on your back, so the weight can soon add up.
 Carrying too much can turn an enjoyable hike into a slog, so you may want to consider shopping around to find the best quality and lightest equipment you can afford.

 If you're hiking alone and only camping out a night or two, then smaller is better.
 However, if you're walking with company or very tall, then you may want to share the load and opt for a roomier tent.
 Tent size very much depends on how comfortable you are in a fairly cramped surroundings, so if possible visit an outdoor store to get an idea of what size would suit you.
 Have a look at our top picks for ultralight tents for backpacking.

 A relatively affordable alternative to sister brand Terra Nova’s classic Laser Competition 2 model, this is hardy, reasonably easy to pitch and weighs a mere 1.81kg packed.

 Jack Wolfskin, Exolight 1